bsdrks/bsdrks.github.io/_posts/2025-11-26-ursula-fesca-ribbed-waechtersbach-vase.md

 Wächtersbach’s red earthenware comes from the iron-rich clay of Hessen, and the exposed foot on this vase shows the material plainly.

-When Ursula Fesca joined the factory in 1931 to bring [Bauhaus clarity to its designs](https://www.steinmarks.co.uk/page?id=290), she focused on simple forms, economical glazing, and surface structures derived from fabrication rather than ornament.
+When Ursula Fesca joined the factory in 1931 to bring <a href="https://www.steinmarks.co.uk/page?id=290" target="_blank" rel="noopener">Bauhaus clarity to its designs</a>, she focused on simple forms, economical glazing, and surface structures derived from fabrication rather than ornament.

 This vase presents a compact rounded body with evenly moulded ribs and a quiet off-white glaze that leaves the warm clay visible at the edges.